 Nursing care is provided 24 hours a day, seven days a week by registered nurses as well as Certified Rehabilitation Registered Nurses (CRRN).
 The nurse-to-patient ratio is four to six patients.

 What does my journey look like?

-Welcome to the Inpatient Rehabilitation Center.
+Welcome to the Grand Rapids Hospitals Rehabilitation Unit located in Blodgett Hospital.
 Our goal is to help you recover safely and quickly so that you can return to the activities you enjoy.
 The moment you enter our rehabilitation center, we begin planning for your return home.
 During your stay, please use your provided handbook(s) as a resource for ongoing education and information.

 Setting goals and achieving outcomes

 Establishing meaningful goals for your rehabilitation is an important step to your recovery and your involvement in this process is key to your success.
 Your care team will meet with you to discuss your abilities and limitations and will help you set goals that meet your needs and desires.